Del Pezzo surfaces of Picard number one admitting a torus action: Introduction

 The situation becomes much more accessible and explicit if one considers del Pezzo surfaces~$X$ coming with a (non-trivial) torus action.
 In this setting, the most symmetric ones are the \emph{toric del Pezzo surfaces}, that means those with an effective action of the two-dimensional torus $\KK^* \times \KK^*$; these are automatically log del Pezzo.
 Kasprzyk, Kreuzer and Nill~\cite{KaKrNi} provide us with a classification of the toric del Pezzo surfaces up to Gorenstein index~16.
 The other possible case is given by the \emph{non-toric del Pezzo $\KK^*$-surfaces}, that means those allowing only an effective action of a one-dimensional torus $\KK^*$.
-In this case, complete classifications exist up to Gorenstein index~3; where Huggenberger~\cite{Hug} treated the Gorenstein case, in the Gorenstein indices 2 and 3, the case of Picard number one hase been settled by~S\"u\ss~\cite{Su} and H\"attig~\cite{Hae} was succesful with all the higher Picard numbers.
+In this case, complete classifications exist up to Gorenstein index~3; where Huggenberger~\cite{Hug} treated the Gorenstein case, in the Gorenstein indices 2 and 3, the case of Picard number one has been settled by~S\"u\ss~\cite{Su} and the cases of higher Picard numbers can be found in~\cite[Cor.~1.2]{Hae} .

-In the present paper, we focus on log del Pezzo surfaces of Picard number one coming with a torus action.
+In the present article, we focus on log del Pezzo surfaces of Picard number one coming with a torus action.
 In this setting, the toric ones are precisely the \emph{fake weighted projective planes}.
 These and their higher dimensional analogues, the \emph{fake weighted projective spaces} have been studied by several authors~\cite{Bae,CGKN,Ka}.
 In our classification, we benefit from a close connection to decompositions of $1/\iota$, where~$\iota$ stands for the Gorenstein index, into a sum of three unit fractions, which finally leads to our Classification Algorithm~\ref{alg:classfwpp}.
-Up to isomorphy, the algorithm delivers 117.065 toric log del Pezzo surfaces of Picard number one.
+Up to isomorphism, the algorithm delivers 117.065 toric log del Pezzo surfaces of Picard number one and Gorenstein index at most 200.
 In the non-toric case, the $\KK^*$-surfaces with at most cyclic quotient singularities form the richest case.
 Here we use again a connection to unit fractions in the corresponding Classification Algorithm~\ref{alg:classkstar}.
 The cases admitting more serious singularities turn out to be less productive and can be directly addressed via tha bounds provided in Proposition~\ref{prop:non-qs-bounds}.
-We obtain 154.138 families of on-toric log del Pezzo $\KK^*$-surfaces.
+We obtain 154.138 families of non-toric log del Pezzo $\KK^*$-surfaces of Picard number one and Gorenstein index at most 200.